mrxk/dev-env/README.md

 Available Commands:
-  build       Build a dev-env image in the current directory connect     Start or connect to a dev-env container in the current directory exec        Exec a command in a spawned dev-env container in the current directory help        Help about any command
+  build       Build a dev-env image in the current directory buildr      Build a run dev-env image in the current directory builds      Build a spawn dev-env image in the current directory connect     Start or connect to a dev-env container in the current directory exec        Exec a command in a spawned dev-env container in the current directory help        Help about any command